zylipku/LAINR/README.md

 # LAINR
-Official respository for the LAINR framework
+Official repository for the LAINR framework

+** Full codes will be published shortly.
+Currently available upon request.